Library

 Stakeholders have different priorities and takeaways from qualitative research.
 Leadership and decision-makers expect high-level strategic insights.
 Department heads are more interested in tactical and operational implications.
 Read the room.
 Tailor presentations to your audience's needs.

-Choose the Right Visualizations
+Choose the right visualizations

 Present findings in a visually appealing format using charts, graphs, and infographics.
 What visuals best convey the narrative you’re trying to communicate?
 Charts and bar graphs help display changes in a variable over time.
 Pie charts or word clouds show patterns that emerge from thematic analysis.